- SPECIAL DISCOUNT

 Droppings: Clues Left Behind

 Droppings confirm the presence of animals and pose significant health risks.
 They can carry diseases and parasites that may be harmful to humans.
-Handling droppings with care and considering professional wildlife control services for safe and effective removal is essential.
+Handle droppings with care and consider professional wildlife control services for safe and effective removal.

 Nesting Materials: Evidence of a New Habitat